Danish Tourists inspire with litter cleanup in North Sikkim

 The video showed the tourists carefully collecting discarded waste, setting an example of civic responsibility.

-Their initiative also showed how small actions can help preserve the natural beauty of tourist destinations.
+Their initiative showed how small actions can help preserve the natural beauty of tourist destinations.